-Policies, Practices and Data on Unaccompanied Minors
+Policies, Practices and Data on Unaccompanied Minors in Luxembourg 2014

 The phenomenon of unaccompanied minors (from here on referred to as ‘UAMs’) has so far been relatively small in Luxembourg and it primarily affects young